Mazovia: Tourism

 Kampinos National Park is one of Poland's largest national parks and is popular with tourists making day trips from Warsaw to hike among the park's primeval forests, sand dunes, and marshland.
-The main cultural centre of the region, and, alongside Kraków, in all of Poland, is Warsaw, which is home to dozens of theatres, the National Philharmonic, the National Opera House, the National Library, the National Museum, Centrum Nauki Kopernik, Muzeum Powstania Warszawskiego, Temple of Divine Providence, and the Sanctuary of Blessed Jerzy Popiełuszko.
+The main cultural centre of the region, and, alongside Kraków, in all of Poland, is Warsaw, which is home to dozens of theatres, the National Philharmonic, the National Opera House, the National Library, the National Museum, Centrum Nauki Kopernik, Warsaw Rising Museum, Temple of Divine Providence, and the Sanctuary of Blessed Jerzy Popiełuszko.
 Warsaw has many magnificent historic buildings and monuments, including those in the Old Town and the New Town, both of which were almost completely demolished during World War II but were meticulously restored and were designated UNESCO World Heritage sites in 1980.
 Several important edifices has been built at the adjacent street Krakowskie Przedmieście.
 There are also royal palaces and gardens of Łazienki and Wilanów.
-The most interesting building from post-war period is Pałac Kultury i Nauki.
+The most recognizable building from post-war period is Pałac Kultury i Nauki.

+Masovia also boasts 11 Historic Monuments of Poland: